Charles A. Nelson

 Graduate assistantships are available for full-time graduate students.
 Generally new students begin with teaching assistantships, though a number of research assistantships are also available.
 National Science Foundation (NSF) fellowships are also available.
 Fall funding for graduate applicants will be considered beginning January 15 and continue until positions are filled.
 Throughout the spring semester, we welcome applications and campus visits.

 For more detailed information, consult the University Bulletin.
+The link is provided under the Quick links in this page.

-Upon completion of the Ph.D.
-Program, the graduates will be able to lead efforts in acedeme and industry in the areas of condensed matter physics, applied physics and materials science.
+Upon completion of the PhD Program, the graduates will be able to lead efforts in acedemia and industry in the areas of condensed matter physics, applied physics and materials science.
 The graduates receive their degree having made significant contributions to advance knowledge in particular area of research.
 Courses and seminars provide necessary background in the basic principles, methods and theories of physics.
 Initial research emphases will be in the energy sciences, biophysics, and information sciences with the intent to leverage significant research infrastructure investment recently established under the Small Scale Systems Integration and Packaging Center at Binghamton University.

 Most of the basic graduate courses in a student’s program should be taken during the first year of residence.
 Proficiency in Solid State Physics, Quantum Mechanics, Electrodynamics, Statistical Thermodynamics and Communication Skills will be attained through classroom study, research and teaching.
-Students will enroll full-time and complete the degree in four to five years.

 The requirements for the doctoral degree include a total of at least twenty-four credit hours of course study (six to eight courses) and at least twenty-four additional credits of dissertation work.
 The specific course requirements will be determined in consultation with the student's guidance committee (a committee consisting of three Physics faculty members, one of whom is the student’s principal advisor).
 These course requirements must be approved by the graduate program committee, and will normally include those expected for the Masters degree in Physics.